Find out when you can zero rate VAT for advertisements and goods used for the collection of donations.

 2.2 What makes a charity

 Bodies in England and Wales have charitable status when they’re either registered, excepted or exempted from registration with the Charity Commission, or bodies anywhere in the UK which are treated by HMRC as charitable.
 Not all non-profit making organisations are charities.
 The term ‘charity’ has no precise definition in any law.
 Its scope has been determined by case law.

 You need to make a decision about whether your organisation is a charity using the following guidelines.

 Charities are non-profit distributing bodies established to advance education, advance religion, relieve poverty, sickness or infirmity or carry out certain other activities in the community.

 In England and Wales charities must normally register with the Charity Commission (not to be confused with VAT registration).
 Some very small charities do not need to register with the Charity Commission.

 There are also some other special cases where particular bodies do not need to register.
 If an organisation is uncertain of its status it should contact the Charity Commission.

 In Scotland and Northern Ireland charities may not register with the Charity Commission.
 HMRC decides whether these bodies are eligible to claim the direct tax exemptions.
 For further information contact the Charities and Community Amateur Sports Clubs team.

 There’s no distinction for VAT purposes between those charities registered with the Charity Commission and those that are not.
 Unregistered charities claiming VAT relief may need to demonstrate that they have ‘charitable status’.
 This may be achieved from their written constitution or by the recognition of their charitable status by HMRC.

 2.3 Relief on advertisements

 The relief covers all types of advertisements on any subject, including staff recruitment.
 The name or logo of the charity does not need to be included for relief to be allowed.
 This relief does not override charity law or the need to meet the British Codes of Advertising or any other relevant regulations.

 3. Advertising media

-3.1 In what media can charities advertise VAT free
+3.1 Media where charities can advertise VAT free

 Any medium which communicates with the public.
 This includes all the conventional advertising media such as: